janpstrunn/pdfviewer-sh/README.md

 ## Requirements

 - mutool
+- Any viewer of choice

+### Optional

+- RHVoice
+- lynx or w3m
 - fzf (for searching the cache folder)
-- lynx or w3m (for viewing HTML files)
-- Any viewer of choice

 ## Features

 - Convert PDF files to text or HTML files and save to cache folder
+- Hear PDF using RHVoice TTS
 - Search cache folder using fzf
 - Expand lines, if they don't fit the whole screen